igorralexsander/aws-advanced-training/s3/README.md

 ### Compliance mode

 Once an object is locked by compliance mode, this object remains locked until retention period end.
-Both regular users and root user can unlock this object.
+Both regular users and root user can't unlock this object.

 ### Legal hold